-"Bonus Target" shall mean (i) for the Company's Chief Executive Officer, the sum of 335% of such officer's target annual bonus plus the prorated amount of such target annual bonus for the fiscal year in which either the Change in Control occurs or the Participant's termination of employment occurs, whichever is greater, (ii) for the Company's Executive Vice Presidents or Senior Vice Presidents, the sum of 225% of such officer's target annual bonus plus the prorated amount of such target annual bonus for the fiscal year in which either the Change in Control occurs or the Participant's termination of employment occurs, whichever is greater, and (iii) for the Company's other officers with a title of "Vice President" and not otherwise described in clauses (i) or (ii) of this definition, the sum of 200% of such officer's target annual bonus plus the prorated amount of such target annual bonus for the fiscal year in which either the Change in Control occurs or the Participant's termination of employment occurs, whichever is greater, as set forth under the Participant's individual employment agreement with the Employer or in any written bonus plan, program or arrangement approved by the Board or the Compensation Committee of the Board.
+"Bonus Target" shall mean (i) for the Company's Chief Executive Officer, the sum of 300% of such officer's target annual bonus plus the prorated amount of such target annual bonus for the fiscal year in which either the Change in Control occurs or the Participant's termination of employment occurs, whichever is greater, (ii) for the Company's Executive Vice Presidents or Senior Vice Presidents, the sum of 200% of such officer's target annual bonus plus the prorated amount of such target annual bonus for the fiscal year in which either the Change in Control occurs or the Participant's termination of employment occurs, whichever is greater, and (iii) for the Company's other officers with a title of "Vice President" and not otherwise described in clauses (i) or (ii) of this definition, the sum of 200% of such officer's target annual bonus plus the prorated amount of such target annual bonus for the fiscal year in which either the Change in Control occurs or the Participant's termination of such target annual bonus for the fiscal year in which either the Change in Control occurs or the Participant's termination of such target annual bonus for the fiscal year in which either the Change in Control occurs or the Participant's termination of such target annual bonus for the fiscal year in which either the Change in Control occurs or the Participant's termination of such target annual bonus for the fiscal year in which either the Change in Control occurs or the Participant's termination of employment occurs, whichever is greater, as set forth under the Participant's individual employment agreement with the Employer or in any written bonus plan, program or arrangement approved by the Board or the Compensation Committee of the Board.

-"Cause" shall have the meaning in a Participant's employment or similar services agreement, or if none (or in the absence of any definition of "Cause" contained in such an agreement), (i) the Participant's commission of, conviction for, plea of guilty or nolo contendere to a felony or a crime involving moral turpitude, or other material act or omission involving dishonesty or fraud, (ii) the Participant's conduct that results in or is reasonably likely to result in harm to the reputation or business of the Employer or any of its affiliates in any material way, (iii) the Participant's failure to perform duties as reasonably directed by the Employer or the Participant's material violation of any rule, regulation, policy or plan for the conduct of any service provider to the Employer or its affiliates or its or their business (which, if curable, is not cured within 5 days after notice thereof is provided to the Participant) or (iv) the Participant's gross negligence, willful malfeasance or material act of disloyalty with respect to the Employer or its affiliates (which, if curable, is not cured within 5 days after notice thereof is provided to the Participant).
-Any determination of whether Cause exists shall be made by the Committee in its sole discretion.
+"Cause" shall have the meaning in a Participant's employment or similar services agreement, or if none (or in the absence of any definition of "Cause" contained in such an agreement), (i) the Participant's commission of, conviction for, plea of guilty or nolo contendere to a felony or a crime involving moral turpitude, or other material act or omission involving dishonesty or fraud, (ii) the Participant's conduct that results in or is reasonably likely to result in harm to the reputation or business of the Employer or any of its affiliates in any material way, (iii) the Participant's failure to perform duties as reasonably directed by the Employer or the Participant's material violation of any rule, regulation, policy or plan for the conduct of any service provider to the Employer or its affiliates or its or their business (which, if curable, is not cured within 5 days after notice thereof is provided to the Participant) or (iv) the Participant's gross negligence, willful malfeasance or material act of disloyalty with respect to the Employer or its affiliates (which, if curable, is not cured within 5 days after notice thereof is provided to the Participant's shall be made by the Committee in its sole discretion.